umbraco/Umbraco-CMS/V8_GETTING_STARTED.md

 ### Making code changes

+* _The process for making code changes in v8 is the same as v7_
 * Any .NET changes you make you just need to compile
 * Any Angular/JS changes you make you will need to make sure you are running the Gulp build.
 Easiest way to do this is from within Visual Studio in the `Task Runner Explorer`.
 You can find this window by pressing `ctrl + q` and typing in `Task Runner Explorer`.
 In this window you'll see all Gulp tasks, double click on the `dev` task, this will compile the angular solution and start a file watcher, then any html/js changes you make are automatically built.
   * When making js changes, you should have the chrome developer tools open to ensure that cache is disabled

+### What to work on?

+We are keeping track of [known issues and limitations here](http://issues.umbraco.org/issue/U4-11279).
+These line items will eventually be turned into actual tasks to be worked on.
+Feel free to help us keep this list updated if you find issues and even help fix some of these items.
+If there is a particular item you'd like to help fix please mention this on the task and we'll create a sub task for the item to continue discussion there.

+There's [a list of tasks for v8 that haven't been completed](http://issues.umbraco.org/issues/U4?q=Due+in+version%3A+8.0.0+%23Unresolved+).
+If you are interested in helping out with any of these please mention this on the task.
+This list will be constantly updated as we begin to document and design some of the other tasks that still need to get done.